richardwth/MMD-GAN/README.md

 For your interest,
 1. DeepLearning/my_sngan/SNGan defines how the model is trained and evaluated.
 2. GeneralTools/graph_func contains metrics for evaluating generative models.
-GeneralTools/math_func contains spectral normalization and a variety of loss functions for GAN.
+GeneralTools/math_func contains spectral normalization and a variety of loss functions for GAN (including the proposed repulsive loss).
 3. my_test_* contain the model architecture, hyperparameters, and training procedures.

 ### How to use